project-everest/everparse/doc/3d-lang.rst

 * ``return e`` Returns a boolean value ``e``

-TODO:
+* ``abort``: Causes the current validation process to fail.

-* We have experimental features for external calls in actions and for an abort action.
+We plan to support additional user-defined actions as callbacks to external C functions.

 Composing atomic actions sequentially and conditionally